venkyg88/Data-Visualization/README.md

 Continuous variables are numeric variables that have an infinite number of values between any two values.
 A continuous variable can be numeric or date/time.
 For example, the length of a part or the date and time a payment is received.
 Ordinal variable
 An ordinal variable is a categorical variable for which the possible values are ordered.
 Ordinal variables can be considered “in between” categorical and quantitative variables.
 Example: Educational level might be categorized as.
 1: Elementary school education.
 2: High school graduate.

+UNIVARIATE PLOTS
+What visualizations we use not only depends on the type of data but also on how many columns in your dataset you want to look at in a single plot.

+If you are only interested in one column in your dataset this is called univariate analysis where the uni stands for one.

+Before we talk about comparing variable to one another, it's important to know which plots to create for univariate analysis.
+For univariate quantitative data both continuous and discrete the most common plot to visualize the data is known as a histogram.
+There are rare cases in which you might use a plot other than histogram.
+For univariate categorical data the most common plot is a bar chat.
+A bar chat is like a histogram but the bands are based on the set category and not based on the range the chart creator can change.